DevExpress/devextreme-documentation/concepts/05 UI Components/Popup/00 Getting Started with Popup/04 Show and Hide the Popup.md

 To show the Popup, call its [show()](/Documentation/ApiReference/UI_Components/dxPopup/Methods/#show) method.
 In the code below, this method is called when users click the Open Popup button.
 You can also enable the [visible](/Documentation/ApiReference/UI_Components/dxPopup/Configuration/#visible) property to show the Popup immediately after creation.

-To hide the Popup, call its [hide()](/Documentation/ApiReference/UI_Components/dxPopup/Methods/#hide) method.
-Users can hide the Popup when they click outside its boundaries.
+Call the Popup's [hide()](/Documentation/ApiReference/UI_Components/dxPopup/Methods/#hide) method to hide the Popup.
+Users can also hide the Popup when they click outside its boundaries.
 To enable this functionality, set the [closeOnOutsideClick](/Documentation/ApiReference/UI_Components/dxPopup/Configuration/#closeOnOutsideClick) property to **true**.

     <!-- tab: index.js -->
     $(function () {